- ABOUT US

 UC Davis only accepts applications for fall quarter admission.

 Appeals are rarely granted.
 Consideration for appeals is based on new and compelling information, extenuating circumstances and your overall academic record.
-As part of your appeal, you must include a statement describing your special circumstances, as well as self-reported academic records, letters of recommendation (suggested) and any other documentation.
+As part of your appeal, you must include a statement describing your special circumstances, as well as any additional documents such as unofficial academic records and letters of recommendation.